-A hard copy of either the Student Code of Conduct or Student Handbook can be requested at the campus.
+A hard copy of either the Student Code of Conduct or Student Handbook can be requested at Savoy High School office.

 Note: References to board policy codes are included for ease of reference.
-The hard copy of the district's official policy manual is available for review in Odem-Edroy ISD Administrative Office, and an unofficial electronic copy is available at www.oeisd.org.
+The hard copy of the district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at www.savoyisd.org.